learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 Just like in the workplace, whenever there is an extremely complex task, it is best to divide and conquer.
 In the world of big data, if the data is "big" enough, it is generally better to take the approach of splitting up the larger task into smaller pieces.

 Even though individual processors are getting faster (remember [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law), they will never have the ability to keep up with the amount of data we are able to produce.
 The best solution computer scientists have developed has been to use the power of __multiple processors__ to put them to the same task.
-If using a well-developed distributed system, multiple processors can accomplish tasks at a fraction of the time it would take to a single processor the accomplish.
+When using a well-developed distributed system, multiple processors can accomplish tasks at a fraction of the time it would take for a single processor to accomplish.
 As noted in the picture below, if you can divide the work between multiple processors, everything will be more efficient.

 With parallel computing: